cyberoperationer/cyberoperationer.github.io/content/publications/index.md

 ### Reviewed Conference & Journal Publications

+Säberg, K., & Huskaj, G. (2024).
+[Intelligence Agencies’ move to the Cloud: Challenges and Opportunities](https://doi.org/10.34190/iccws.19.1.2008).
+Proceedings of the 19th International Conference on Cyber Warfare and Security, 19(1).

+Lilja, J., Eishayea, E., & Huskaj, G. (2024).
+[Defining the "Cyber-Pearl Harbor" - Validation of the DSLP-framework in "Offensive Cyberspace Operations Targeting Ukraine: A Cyber Pearl-Harbor"](https://doi.org/10.34190/iccws.19.1.2035).
+Proceedings of the 19th International Conference on Cyber Warfare and Security, 19(1).

+Huskaj, G., & Axelsson, S. (2023).
+[A Whole-of-Society Approach to Organise for Offensive Cyberspace Operations: The Case of the Smart State Sweden](https://doi.org/10.34190/eccws.22.1.1188).
+Proceedings of the 22nd European Conference on Cyber Warfare and Security, 22(1).

+Huskaj, G., & Axelsson, S. (2023).
+[A State-of-the-art of Scientific Research on Disinformation](https://doi.org/10.34190/eccws.22.1.1201).
+Proceedings of the 22nd European Conference on Cyber Warfare and Security, 22(1).

 Huskaj, G. (2023).
 [Digital Geopolitics: A Review of the Current State](https://doi.org/10.34190/iccws.18.1.955).
 Proceedings of the 18th International Conference on Cyber Warfare and Security, 18(1), 152–161.

 Huskaj, G. (2023).
 [Offensive Cyberspace Operations for Cyber Security](https://doi.org/10.34190/iccws.18.1.1054).
 Proceedings of the 18th International Conference on Cyber Warfare and Security, 18(1), 476–479.